Plant Red, White and Blue Flowers

 It’s hard to find true blue flowers that thrive in the summer, but there’s no shortage of intensely violet blooms, such as butterfly bush, petunias, calibrachoa and violet ageratums.
 These colorful species add visual impact in your garden.

-Once you know how to create planters with red, white and blue flowers, your home will be the envy of the block on the Fourth of July.
-Just imagine how your patriotic-themed floral creations would look on your balcony, small-space garden or by your front steps in a metal tub or bucket.
+Once you know how to create planters with red, white and blue flowers, your patriotic-themed floral creations will decorate your balcony, small-space garden or by your front steps in a metal tub or bucket.

-When you are ready to begin planting in time for the Fourth of July, download The Home Depot Mobile App to search for and buy the gardening products you want.
+When you're ready to begin planting in time for the Fourth of July, download The Home Depot Mobile App to search for and buy the gardening products for your project.